News

-The doctoral defense will take place at the Faculty of Food and Nutrition, University of Iceland, on Friday, May 8 at 13.
-Nutritionist Hólmfríður Sveinsdóttir then defends her doctoral thesis "Studies on the variation of protein expression in cod larvae with age and as a response to environmental factors".
+The doctoral defense will take place at the Faculty of Food and Nutrition, University of Iceland, on Friday 8 May at 13.
+Hólmfríður Sveinsdóttir, a nutritionist, is defending her doctoral dissertation "Research on the variability of protein expression in cod larvae with age and as a response to environmental factors".

 Opponents are Dr. Albert Imsland, Professor at the University of Bergen in Norway and Dr. Phillip Cash, Professor of Research at the University of Aberdeen in Scotland.
 The supervisor of the project was Dr. Ágústa Guðmundsdóttir.
 Dr. Inga Þórsdóttir, President of the Faculty of Food and Nutrition, will chair the ceremony, which will take place in the Celebration Hall, University of Iceland.